-Former NCAA women’s basketball VP Sue Donohoe dies
+Former NCAA women’s basketball VP Sue Donohoe dies at 61

 Former NCAA administrator Sue Donohoe died Sunday after a brief illness, the Women’s Basketball Hall of Fame announced.
+She was 61.

 Donohoe was a longtime board member of the Hall of Fame and a Class of 2021 inductee.
 The Hall of Fame did not detail what caused her death but said it wasn’t related to COVID-19.